Full 2013 Hyundai Genesis Review

 What's New for 2013

 Hyundai simplifies the 2013 Hyundai Genesis lineup by eliminating the 4.6-liter V8 engine and base 5.0 trim levels.
-A larger optional infotainment display with enhanced capabilities and additional switchgear is also new.
+The larger optional infotainment display gains enhanced capabilities and additional switchgear.

 To many car shoppers, "luxury" is just another word for expensive.
 There are a few exceptions to this rule, however, and the most surprising is the 2013 Hyundai Genesis.
 It offers the power, technology and comfort of established luxury sedans from Germany and Japan, yet significantly undercuts those vehicles in terms of price.